-- Always go slowly and be extra careful when operating on unfamiliar terrain.
+- This vehicle is not designed to ride on paved surfaces; if you must shortly use the vehicle on such surfaces, avoid abrupt inputs to steering wheel, accelerator and brake pedals. - Always go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating this vehicle.
-Take the time to learn how the vehicle performs in different environments. - Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control this vehicle on such terrain.
+Take the time to learn how the vehicle performs in different environments.

+- Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control this vehicle on such terrain.
 Always be especially cautious on these kinds of terrain. - Never operate this vehicle on hills too steep for the vehicle or your abilities.
-Practice on small inclines.

-- Always follow proper procedures for climbing or going down hills as described in RIDING YOUR VEHI-CLE subsection.
+Practice on small inclines. - Always follow proper procedures for climbing or going down hills as described in RIDING YOUR VEHI-CLE.
 Check the terrain carefully before you start up or down any hill.
 Never climb or descend hills with excessively slippery or loose surfaces.
 Never go over the top of any hill at high speed. - Never attempt steep hills or side hilling when pulling a trailer. - Always check for obstacles before operating in a new area.
-Always follow proper procedures when operating over obstacles as described in RIDING YOUR VEHICLE subsection. - Never operate this vehicle in fast flowing water or in water deeper than specified in RIDING YOUR VE-HICLE subsection.
+Always follow proper procedures when operating over obstacles as described in RIDING YOUR VEHICLE. - Never operate this vehicle in fast flowing water or in water deeper than specified in RIDING YOUR VE-HICLE.
 Remember that wet brakes may have reduced stopping ability.
 Test your brakes after leaving water.
-If necessary, apply them several times to let friction dry out the brakes. - Always ensure to properly park the vehicle on the flattest terrain section available.
-Put shift lever in PARK, stop engine, remove key, and lock the shift lever before leaving the vehicle. - Never assume that the vehicle will go everywhere safely.
-Sudden changes in terrain caused by holes, depressions, banks, softer or harder "ground" or other irregularities may cause the vehicle to topple or become unstable.
+If necessary, apply them several times to let friction dry out the brakes.

+- Always ensure to properly park the vehicle on the flattest terrain section available.
+Put shift lever in PARK, stop engine and remove key before leaving the vehicle. - Never assume that the vehicle will go everywhere safely.
+Sudden changes in terrain caused by holes. depressions, banks, softer or harder ground" or other irregularities may cause the vehicle to topple or become unstable.
 To avoid this, slow down and always observe the terrain ahead.
 If the vehicle does begin to topple or rollover, the best advice is to immediately steer in the direction of the rollover!
 Never attempt to prevent a rollover with your arms or legs.
-You should keep your limbs inside the cage.
+You should keep your limbs inside the cage or ROPS (rollover protective structure).